epfl-ada/ada-2024-project-spaghettisolution/README.md

 ## Instructions for external libraries and the dataset

 The dataset is not included in the git repository as it is too large.
-It should be downloaded from https://www.cs.cmu.edu/~ark/personas/ .
+It should be downloaded from <https://www.cs.cmu.edu/~ark/personas/> .
 It should be placed in the `data/raw_data` folder of the repository.

+The supplementary dataset is not included in the git repository as it is too large.
+It should be downloaded from <https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots>.
+It should be placed in the `data/raw_data/kaggleData` folder of the repository.

 Two external librairies are used in this project : StanfordcoreNLP and NLTK